 People have asked me to speak so I will.
-To address a few points

-I- It amazes me how people can turn idealogy person.
-I don't feel I have a big ego and don't consider myself a capitalist.
+To address a few 3- My athletes regularly use olympic lifts.
+We hang points clean, snatch and dumbell snatch.
+I have written articles on teaching olympic lifts and have produced a video on 1- It amazes me how people can turn idealogy person.
+I the same.
+We rarely do more than 5 reps.
+I use olympic don't feel I have a big ego and don't consider myself a lifts for power and other methods for endurance. capitalist.
 I paid my own way to the SOMA Conference to sit on a panel and provide an opinion.
-I did that and fully expected to be asked the "CrossFit" question.
-I gave my opinion.
-I don't like high rep olympic lifting and particularly dislike it for those who are not good at it.
-There are better ways to work hard and develop muscle endurance.

-2- I sat next to Mark Twight.
-I had a good conversation with him and exchanged emails.
+I did that and fully 4-1 train kids and adults as well as professional athletes. expected to be asked the "CrossFit" question.
+I gave my I have no interest in making money off the military and opinion.
+I don't like high rep olympic lifting and have no issue with the people at CrossFit. particularly dislike it for those who are not good at it.
+There are better ways to work hard and develop muscle That being said, I stand by original comments. endurance.
+Thanks 2- I sat next to Mark Twight.
+I had a good conversation Michael with him and exchanged emails.
 I don't believe any comments were directed at Mark.
 Hopefully if he reads this board he can address this himself.